dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ##Terminology

-Apache Hadoop is a framework for running applications on large clusters built of commodity hardware.
+__Apache Hadoop__ is a framework for running applications on large clusters built of commodity hardware.
 The Hadoop framework transparently provides applications both reliability and data motion.
 Hadoop implements a computational paradigm named Map/Reduce, where the application is divided into many small fragments of work, each of which may be executed or re-executed on any node in the cluster.
 In addition, it provides a distributed file system (HDFS) that stores data on the compute nodes, providing very high aggregate bandwidth across the cluster.
-Both MapReduce and the Hadoop Distributed File System are designed so that node failures are automatically handled by the Hadoop framework. ([http://wiki.apache.org/hadoop/](http://wiki.apache.org/hadoop/))
+Both MapReduce and the Hadoop Distributed File System are designed so that node failures are automatically handled by the Hadoop framework. ([http://wiki.apache.org/Hadoop/](http://wiki.apache.org/Hadoop/))

-MRJob is a Python library developed by Yelp to simplify writing Map/Reduce programs.
+__MRJob__ is a Python library developed by Yelp to simplify writing Map/Reduce programs.
 It allows developers to test their code locally without installing Hadoop or run it on a cluster of choice.
 It also has extensive integration with Amazon Elastic Map Reduce.
 More information is available at [http://mrjob.readthedocs.io/en/latest/index.html](http://mrjob.readthedocs.io/en/latest/index.html).

-Partial Sort - The reducer output will be lot of (partition) files, each of which contains key-value records that are sorted within each partition file based on the key.
-This is the default behaviour for MapReduce frameworks such as Hadoop, Hadoop Streaming and MrJob.
+__Partial Sort__ - The reducer output will be lot of (partition) files, each of which contains key-value records that are sorted within each partition file based on the key.
+This is the default behaviour for MapReduce frameworks such as Hadoop, Hadoop Streaming and MRJob.

-Total Sort (Unordered Partitions) - Total sort refers to an ordering of all key-value pairs based upon a specified key.
+__Total Sort (Unordered Partitions)__ - Total sort refers to an ordering of all key-value pairs based upon a specified key.
 This total ordering will run across all output partition files unlike the partial sort described above.
-One caveat here is that partition files will need to be re-stacked to generate a total ordering (a small post-processing step that is required after the map-reduce job finishes).
+One caveat here is that partition files will need to be re-stacked to generate a total ordering (a small post-processing step that is required after the MapReduce job finishes).

-Total Sort (Ordered Partitions) - Total sort where the partition file names are also assigned in order.
+__Total Sort (Ordered Partitions)__ - Total sort where the partition file names are also assigned in order.

-Secondary Sort - Secondary sorting refers to controlling the ordering of records based on the key and also using the values (or part of the value).
+__Secondary Sort__ - Secondary sorting refers to controlling the ordering of records based on the key and also using the values (or part of the value).
 That is, sorting can be done on two or more field values.

 ####Hadoop Streaming

-Hadoop streaming is a utility that comes with the Hadoop distribution.
-The utility allows a user to create and run Map-Reduce jobs with any executable or script as the mapper and/or the reducer.
+Hadoop Streaming is a utility that comes with the Hadoop distribution.
+The utility allows a user to create and run MapReduce jobs with any executable or script as the mapper and/or the reducer.

 ~~~~
-$HADOOP_HOME/bin/hadoop  jar $HADOOP_HOME/hadoop-streaming.jar \
+$HADOOP_HOME/bin/Hadoop  jar $HADOOP_HOME/Hadoop-streaming.jar \
     -input myInputDirs \
     -output myOutputDir \
     -mapper /bin/cat \
     -reducer /bin/wc
 ~~~~

 In the above example, both the mapper and the reducer are executables that read the input from stdin (line by line) and emit the output to stdout.
-The utility will create a Map-Reduce job, submit the job to an appropriate cluster, and monitor the progress of the job until it completes.
+The utility will create a MapReduce job, submit the job to an appropriate cluster, and monitor the progress of the job until it completes.
 When an executable is specified for mappers, each mapper task will launch the executable as a separate process when the mapper is initialized.

 As the mapper task runs, it converts its inputs into lines and feeds the lines to the stdin of the process.
 In the meantime, the mapper collects the line oriented outputs from the stdout of the process and converts each line into a key/value pair, which is collected as the output of the mapper.
 By default, the prefix of a line up to the first tab character is the key and the rest of the line (excluding the tab character) is the value.
 If there is no tab character in the line, then the entire line is considered the key and the value is null.
 However, this can be customized, as discussed later.

 When an executable is specified for reducers, each reducer task launches the executable as a separate process, and then the reducer is initialized.
 As the reducer task runs, it converts its input key/values pairs into lines and feeds the lines to the stdin of the process.
 In the meantime, the reducer collects the line-oriented outputs from the stdout of the process, converts each line into a key/value pair, which is collected as the output of the reducer.
 By default, the prefix of a line up to the first tab character is the key and the rest of the line (excluding the tab character) is the value.
 However, this can be customized, as discussed later.

-This is the basis for the communication protocol between the Map/Reduce framework and the streaming mapper/reducer.
+This is the basis for the communication protocol between the MapReduce framework and the streaming mapper/reducer.

 ##Examples of Different Sort Types (in context of Hadoop and HDFS)